Mo-Foula/Mo-Foula/README.md

 * 🌍  I'm based in Alexandria, Egypt
 * 🖥️  You can contact me at: [Mohamed Foula](https://bio.link/mohamed\_foula)
-* 🧠  I'm learning Node.js
+* 🧠  I'm trying to specialize in Node.js

 ### Skills